 To detect ink from the 3D X-ray scan, it is not sufficient to only examine the voxels which intersect our segment mesh; we also want to sample the voxels around the mesh:

-- upwards, “above the papyrus.”
-Ink might be sitting on top of the surface, creating a small “hump” that might be detectable.
+- Upwards, “above the papyrus.”
+Ink sometimes sits on top of the surface, creating textural patterns like the "crackle" pattern.